-The term 'heuristic' is a theory in education that a learner should discover things himself.
-The heuristic function of language refers to language as a mean of investigating reality, a way of learning about things that are using language to learn and to discover.
+The term 'heuristic' is a theory in education based on the idea that a learner should discover things himself.
+The heuristic function of language refers to language as a means of investigating reality, a way of learning about things that are using language to learn and to discover.
 It is the use of language for inquiry or questioning.